ignitedminds2016/ecpHack/README.md

 #Yet Another Marketing and Mining APP ( YammApp)
-Yet another Metrics and Mining application, to help merchant get a bearing about how they are positioned against their peers.
-It's designed as responsive web application with intuitive data rendering Uses traditional MEAN framework, with Angular replaced with more intuitive D3.js.
-A seed data generation code also provided to develop further on the concept.
+Introducing YAMM, Yet another Mininig and Marketing application.

-Hope you enjoy using this application, love to hear from you as well.
+An application to help Amex sales view what markets to target for merchant services Give Amex a view of the Market and where to direct sales Help Amex merchants get a bearing about how they are positioned against their peer Help Amex merchants view the market for expansion into new territories

 ##Technologies